-4.5.1.
+5.5.1.
 Establishing an IP communication in RTP mode using SmartRTP.

-- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio: the "TX" indicator in the individual codec control window window, in the general configuration screen and in the list view will change to green. - Go to general configuration screen and configure "INTERFACE" as "RTP raw":
+- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital/AoIP input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio to the channel (CH1 or CH2) that we are going to use to establish the communication: the "TX" indicator in the individual codec control window window, in the general configuration screen and in the list view will change to green.

+Go to general configuration screen and configure "INTERFACE" as "RTP raw".

-• Enter "I/F Setup" and select the "Local media port": local IP port through which the RTP audio is received.
-Ensure that the remote unit, when calling, sends audio to that port (see section 3.2.3).
+• Enter Config → General → "I/F Setup" and select the "Local media port": local IP port through which the RTP audio is received.
+Ensure that the remote unit, when calling, sends audio to that port (see section 4.2.3).